christinawiebe/Instacart-Python/README.md

 - Is there a connection between age and family status in terms of ordering habits?

 ## Data
 Instacart is a real company that’s made their data available online.
 The "customer" data set as well as the "prices" column in the "products" data set, however, have been fabricated by CareerFoundry for the purpose of this project.
+Data has not been uploaded due to size.

 - customers
 - departments